bufbuild-ru/docs/docs/bsr/admin/on-prem/installation/index.md

 ### Trusting additional certificates

-If you bump into issues regarding self signed certificates, such as seeing the error `tls: failed to verify certificate: x509: certificate signed by unknown authority`, you can add your root certificates on the BSR.
+If you bump into issues regarding self-signed certificates, such as seeing the error `tls: failed to verify certificate: x509: certificate signed by unknown authority`, you can add your root certificates on the BSR.
 To trust additional certificates, mount the files on the `bufd` pod and include them in the client TLS configuration.

 +++tabs key:ef945c58f0e958bc93079d56bead345f